Gamma-convergence of a shearlet-based Ginzburg--Landau energy: Proof of Theorem

 \subsection{Construction of a recovery sequence for polygons}

-We proceed by analysing the asymptotic behavior of the shearlet-based Ginzburg--Landau energy for functions that admit a smooth phase-transition over a polygonal curve.
-We start by giving a precise definition of polygons, then we introduce functions that admit a smooth phase-transition over a polygonal curve.
-After that we describe the asymptotic behavior of the shearlet-based Besov seminorm of these functions.
-At the end of the section we shall describe how this yields a sequence of functions with a smooth phase-transition over a polygonal curve such that the associated shearlet-based Ginzburg--Landau energy evaluated on these functions converges to an anisotropic perimeter functional.
+We proceed by analysing the asymptotic behaviour of the shearlet-based Ginzburg--Landau energy for functions that admit a smooth phase-transition over a polygonal curve.
+We start by giving a definition of a polygon, then we introduce a class of functions that admit a smooth phase-transition across the boundary of a polygon.
+After that we describe the asymptotic behaviour of the shearlet-based Besov seminorm of these functions.
+At the end of the section, we will describe how this yields a sequence of functions with a smooth phase-transition across a polygonal curve such that the associated shearlet-based Ginzburg--Landau energies evaluated on these functions converge to an anisotropic perimeter functional.

 \begin{definition} For $N \in \N$, a closed set $P \subset (0,1)^2$ such that $\partial P$ is a piecewise affine, non-self-intersecting curve with $N$ pieces is called \emph{$N$-gon}.
 The $N$-points where the boundary curve is not affine are called vertices.
 We denote them by $x_1^P, \dots, x_N^P$ and we will always assume that they are ordered so that the line between $x_i^P$ and $x_{i+1}^P$ is in $\partial P$ for all $i = 1, \dots, N$, where $x_{N+1}^P \coloneqq x_1^P$.
 The identification $x_{N+1}^P = x_1^P$ will also be used in the sequel without additional comments.